 Aloe (also called aloe vera) is a flowering succulent plant native to Africa.
 Its thick, fleshy leaves contain a gel that is used medicinally, while the green, more fibrous part that surrounds the aloe vera gel is the source of aloe latex, which is principally used as a laxative.
 Aloe vera has a 6,000-year history of use - it was known in ancient Egypt as the “plant of immortality,” and depicted on stone carvings and given as burial gifts to pharaohs.
 Aloe vera used then, as it is today, for medicinal purposes.
 Aloe vera gel is widely used in skin products such as moisturizing lotion and sun block, and is a natural food flavoring.

 Aloe vera can be used topically or orally.
 When taken orally, aloe soothes the gastrointestinal tract.
 One study found aloe vera gel to be beneficial for those with ulcerative colitis.
 A review of studies also found aloe vera gel to be helpful when used as a mouthwash to prevent oral mucositis (mouth ulcers) in people undergoing cancer treatment.
 When used topically, as a gel from the leaves, aloe is an effective, natural treatment for a variety of skin conditions, including burns, abrasions, cold sores, psoriasis, sunburn and frostbite.
 Three studies have shown that aloe vera gel has some beneficial effect as a topical treatment for mild psoriasis.
 While widely thought to promote the healing of wounds, studies of this therapeutic use have yielded mixed results.

-Whole living plants, gel, lotions and aloe vera juices
+Aloe vera is available in whole living plants, gel, lotions and aloe vera juices.

 Herb / drug interactions: